-- i) The shortest appropriate term, depending upon the Borrower's ability to repay; - ii) Ten years or less, unless it finances or refinances real estate or equipment with a useful life exceeding ten years.
-The term for a loan to finance equipment and/or leasehold improvements may include an additional reasonable period, not to exceed 12 months, when necessary to complete the installation of the equipment and/or complete the leasehold improvements. - iii) A maximum of 25 years, including extensions.
-(A portion of a loan used to acquire or improve real property may have a term of 25 years plus an additional period needed to complete the construction or improvements.) - ii.
-Export Express Non-Financial Default Provisions:
+- i) The shortest appropriate term, depending upon the Borrower's ability to repay; - ii) Working capital or inventory loans and the financing of intangible assets (including goodwill) must not exceed 10 years. - iii) Generally, equipment, fixtures, or furniture loans should not exceed 10 years.
+However, the term may be up to 15 years if the IRS asset class useful life supports the term.
+The term for a loan to finance equipment and/or leasehold improvements may include an additional reasonable period, not to exceed 12 months, when necessary to complete the installation of the equipment and/or complete the leasehold improvements. - iv) Real estate loans (including acquisition, rehabilitation, renovation, construction, or improvements to leasehold interests in land) must not